O'Farrell History, Family Crest & Coats of Arms

-The O'Farrell surname comes from the Irish Gaelic name O Fearghail, which means "man of valor."
+The O'Farrell surname comes from the Irish Gaelic name O Fearghail, which means "a valiant warrior."

 Early Origins of the O'Farrell family